Report of Dagstuhl Seminar

 Ute Schmid (University of Bamberg), Emanuel Kitzelmann (University of Duisburg-Essen), Sumit Gulwani (Microsoft Research) and (Austrian National University) organize Dagstuhl Seminar 46-0113 "Approaches and Applications of Inductive Programming" scheduled for Monday, December 09 to December 11, 2013.
 The seminar is a continuation of the AAIP workshop series.

 Please visit the AAIP 13 Homepage.

 4th Workshop AAIP 2011

-The 4th Workshop on Approaches and Applications of Inductive Programming will take place on July 19, 2011, in Odense, Denmark.
+Ute Schmid and Emanuel Kitzelmann organize the 4th Workshop on Approaches and Applications of Inductive Programming.
+It will take place on July 19, 2011, in Odense, Denmark.
 Co-located events are the 13th International ACM SIGPLAN Symposium on Principles and Practice of Declarative Programming (PPDP 2011) and the 21st International Symposium on Logic-Based Program Synthesis and Transformation (LOPSTR 2011).

 Inductive programming incorporates all approaches which are concerned with learning programs or algorithms from incomplete specifications.
 Possible inputs in an IP system are

 - a set of training inputs and corresponding outputs or an output evaluation function, describing the desired behavior of the intended program,

 - traces or action sequences which describe the process of calculating specific outputs,